 We have incurred significant losses since our inception.
-We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.\
+We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.

-We are a biopharmaceutical company focused primarily on developing brincidofovir (BCV) for the treatment of smallpox, ONC201 for the treatment of recurrent H3 K27M-mutant glioma and dociparstat (DSTAT) for the treatment of acute myeloid leukemia (AML) and the treatment of acute lung injury (ALI) in COVID-19 patients.
-We have incurred significant net losses in each year since our inception, including net losses of \$97.4 million and \$10.4 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021, we had an accumulated deficit of approximately \$809.8 million.
+We are a biopharmaceutical company focused primarily on developing and commercializing TEMBEXA for the treatment of smallpox, ONC201 for the treatment of recurrent H3 K27M-mutant glioma and dociparstat (DSTAT) for the treatment of acute myeloid leukemia (AML).
+We have incurred significant net losses in each year since our inception, including net losses of

+\$115.2 million and \$20.4 million for the six months ended June 30, 2021 and 2020, respectively.
+As of June 30, 2021, we had an accumulated deficit of approximately \$827.5 million.

 To date, we have financed our operations primarily through the sale of equity securities and, to a lesser extent, through government funding, licensing fees and debt.
 We have devoted most of our financial resources to research and development, including our preclinical development activities and clinical trials.
-We have not completed development of any product candidates.
 We may continue to incur losses and negative cash flows for the foreseeable future.
 The size of any loss will depend, in part, on the rate of future expenditures and our ability to generate revenues.
 In particular, we expect to incur substantial expenses as we seek to:

-- continue development and manufacturing activities related to imipridones, including ONC201 for the treatment of recurrent H3 K27M-mutant glioma, and other potential indications; - continue development and manufacturing activities related to DSTAT for the treatment of AML, the treatment of ALI in COVID-19 patients, and other potential indications; - continue the development of BCV for the treatment of smallpox as a medical countermeasure; - obtain regulatory approvals for BCV, ONC201 and DSTAT; - scale-up manufacturing capabilities to commercialize BCV and DSTAT in the event we receive regulatory approval; - identify and in-license additional product candidates to expand our research and development pipeline; - maintain, expand and protect our intellectual property portfolio; and - continue our internal research and development efforts and seek to discover additional product candidates.
+- continue development and manufacturing activities related to imipridones, including ONC201 for the treatment of recurrent H3 K27M-mutant glioma, and other potential indications; - continue development and manufacturing activities related to DSTAT for the treatment of AML and other potential indications; - Enter into an agreement with BARDA to sell TEMBEXA into the US Strategic National Stockpile as a medical countermeasure for the treatment of smallpox; - obtain regulatory approvals for ONC201 and DSTAT; - scale-up manufacturing capabilities to commercialize TEMBEXA and in the event we receive regulatory approval, ONC201 and DSTAT; - identify and in-license additional product candidates to expand our research and development pipeline; - maintain, expand and protect our intellectual property portfolio; and - continue our internal research and development efforts and seek to discover additional product candidates.